chashikajw/smart-worker-images/README.md

 This is the service map. you can find the all locations of availble services and clicking the markers you can view all details of the services.

--GPS icon -> re locate to your location
+- GPS icon -> re locate to your location
--Info icon -> view details of serched loaction
+- Info icon -> view details of serched loaction
--marker clicking -> view all details of the service
+- marker clicking -> view all details of the service

 when you click the marker it apprears the direction button in right bottom, clicking that button you can direct to google maps to find the direction to the location from your location